 Ian Fraser was kicked off the platform for making weird comments about the President.
 A book review of A Secret Burden, which I had written to demonstrate the problem of embedded journalism during the Border War was deleted without my permission and access to the rest of my material was suddenly blocked without notice

 I complained to M&G editor Ferial Hafagee and there was an exchange of emails on the subject.
 It eventually came down to my characterisation of a military journalist who cannot be named, as a spy working for people who cannot be mentioned.
-Hafagee refused to concede that this person was South Africa’s first official embedded journalist and that the review had any merit.
+Hafagee refused to concede that this person was an embedded journalist and that the review had any merit.
 The seized material was not returned and is still in the M&G possession.

 Henceforth, the M&G would act like our online masters.
 Alienating a creative work from its original license is probably the greatest sin one can commit in today’s electronic age.
 Nevertheless handshakes were given all round, deals with Media24 were signed.
 Spin-doctors began congratulating themselves.
 All work posted online would now be exclusively under South Africa’s Copyright Act, a real chestnut of a law which still gives publishers exclusive use over any material submitted for publication.